🧘 Curs nou de Abheda Yoga

 According to their metaphysical vision, the universe was considered to be an immaterial mental creation in the form of gods and demons, so everything that conceived the mind was a god or a demon.
 Their highest goals were rebirth in the sphere of absolute nothingness; failing this follow that rebirth in the sphere of infinity or ultimately the rebirth in limbo where there is no existence and no non-existent.
 The sense of success of their rituals was the manifestation of the gods worshipped (and thus improved), who at best would have eaten the flesh of a sentient being or drank his blood, or in the worst case would have appeared as a rainbow.
 Ordinary people, with little intelligence, were impressed by such signs and believing in the philosophy of the Bon shamans, were driven to disaster.However, this perverse religion of the Bon shamans had invaded the country, being promoted by most Of Zhang’s ministers.
 By this time the sacred Buddhist painting and sculpture had disappeared, The Buddha’s teachings were no longer taught, the Lhasa and Thansilk temples were destroyed, and the provincial temples had been destroyed.

-Tibet was in a state of anarchy when Ayra Manjusri incarnated as Buddhist Emperor Trisong Detsen to restore the tradition of Buddha’s teachings.
-The king invited many scholars from India to his court, including Bodhisattva from Zahor, Santarksita.
+Tibet was in a state of anarchy when Ayra Manjusri incarnated as the Buddhist Emperor Trisong Detsen to restore the tradition of the Buddha’s teachings.
+The king invited many scholars from India to his court, among whom was the Bodhisattva of Zahor, Santarksita.
 The temples of Lhasa, Trandrk and Rmoche, which had been built for the fulfillment of the sacred oath of Emperor Sontsen Gampo, were repaired and reconsecrated.
 Then preparations were made for the construction of the Samye temple, but the lower gods, the Tibetan people and the Bonopos erected so many obstacles that the construction was postponed.
 The starlet, Bodhisattva Santarksita of Zohar, made this prophetic statement: “No incarnate being, god or disembodied demon, will ever be able to harm a being who has touched the body of the indestructible diamond (vajra).
 Invite the Lotus-born Master of Orgyen here, otherwise you and I, priest and protector, will face obstacles at every turn.”

 After the King, ministers and his anuletage, together with the Master Staret and translators arrived at Samya, Guru examined the situation of the temple project and made his prognosis.

-The King was delighted.
+The king was delighted.
 “This is inconceivable.
 Of course it is impossible to fulfill such a dream!
 If we really succeed this temple complex will be called Samye, the Unthinkable One.”

 “Expand your horizons, Great King!” replied Guru.”
 Act and nothing will stand in your way.
 Just as you, as King, reign over human beings, the incarnate beings of Tibet, and I control the formless entities, the gods and the disembodied demons.
 Why wouldn’t we make it?”